 No matter when you’re buying, what you’re buying, keep in mind that people will also be buying you gifts (especially if it’s a first baby).
 So do not buy too many items or overstock on specific things.

-You can always get more but you cannot save money in disposal.
+You can always get more but you cannot save money on the disposal.

 7. What should you not buy for a baby – especially before it’s born?